 It's the touch of the ancient stones that dot the islands of Lough Erne, County Fermanagh.
 The shipbuilding heritage of Belfast: the city that built the Titanic.
-And the chance to see the real-life locations for HBO's Game of Thrones® or the views from a Jedi knight's island hideaway, as seen in Star Wars Episodes VII and VIII.
+And the chance to see the real-life locations for HBO's Game of Thrones[®] or the views from a Jedi knight's island hideaway, as seen in Star Wars Episodes VII and VIII.
 It's those 100,000 welcomes you get from the people.

 Ireland is an adventure waiting to happen.
-So go on, fill your heart with Ireland. ♥
+So go on, press the Green Button and discover something new.